sdondley/MenuSimple/README.md

     my $menu = HashToMenu.new(%hash2);
     $menu.execute

 Subroutines for adding actions and processing values of selected options can also be added to the menu with `HashToMenu`.
-See the [Menu::HashToMenu](Menu::HashToMenu) for more details.
+See the [Menu::HashToMenu](Menu::HashToMenu) class for more details.

 INSTALLATION
 ============